brandanquinn/Practice-Scheduling-App/README.md

 * Looking into the Sheets API in order to pull live updates from your scheduling sheet.
 * Need to make date encoding scalable - currently if you use an '8' in your time it will interfere with the date string encoding/decoding function.
-* Currently working on running the mode calculation a second time after removing the #1 option(s) for time slot(s), this will be done because we'll need two days minimum for practices.